Xyphyn/neptune/README.md

 - You don't need to specify `MONGO` or `MONGO_DATABASE` as they are specified within the compose configuration
 3. Run `docker compose up -d`

 You're done.
-It's that easy
+It's that easy.